JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

    many states of the system, or even deviation vectors.
 See the [advanced documentation](advanced) for this.
 4. Dedicated interface for [numerical data](definition/dataset).
 5. Efficient [`neighborhood`](@ref) estimation by interfacing [`NearestNeighbors`](https://github.com/KristofferC/NearestNeighbors.jl).
-5. Delay Coordinates Embedding: flexible and abstracted [`Reconstruction`](@ref) interface, that creates the delay-coordinates reconstruction of a timeseries efficiently.
+5. Delay Coordinates Embedding: flexible and abstracted [`reconstruct`](@ref) interface, that creates the delay-coordinates reconstruction of a timeseries efficiently.
     * Supports multiple dimensions and multiple timescales.